SteelCompendium/data-md-dse/Bestiary/Monsters/Elves High/Statblocks/High Elf Quiver.md

 reason: 1
 intuition: 0
 presence: 0
-traits:
-  - name: Otherworldly Grace
-    effects:
-      - effect: At the start of each of their turns, the quiver can choose one effect on them that can be ended by a saving throw.
-That effect instead ends at the end of their turn.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Heavy Arrow
+    name: Heavy Arrow
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Ranged 10
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 2
-        t1: 2 damage
+        tier1: 2 damage
-        t2: 4 damage
+        tier2: 4 damage
-        t3: 5 damage
+        tier3: 5 damage
+      - name: Effect
-      - effect: Each ally adjacent to the target shifts up to 2 squares
+        effect: Each ally adjacent to the target shifts up to 2 squares
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Otherworldly Grace
+    icon: ⭐️
+    effects:
+      - effect: At the start of each of their turns, the quiver can choose one effect on them that can be ended by a saving throw.
+That effect instead ends at the end of their turn.
 ~~~